ajoslin/angular-promise-tracker/README.md

 But you don't want the same global loading spinner whenever any request happens anywhere.
 That just won't work!

 Instead, you want different indicators while different types of request are loading.
 You want one spinner while you're fetching data having to do with a user's pizza order, one while fetching user's profile data, and maybe another for some random service you have that returns a promise.
 All these on different parts of the UI.
-Heck, maybe you don't even want a spinner.
+Or perhaps you aren't in need of a spinner.
 You just want to know while http requests of some type are pending.

-Well, [sigh no more](http://www.youtube.com/watch?v=eltHv58l8ig) my dear friend, your troubles are over.

-## Ok, sounds jolly good!
-How do I get started?
+## How do I get started?

 Check out [the wiki](https://github.com/ajoslin/angular-promise-tracker/wiki#wiki-intro)!